matrix-org/matrix-spec-proposals/proposals/3672-ephemeral-location-streaming.md

 }
 ```

-Multiple live beacons on the same timeline have the option of either aggregating
+If multiple live beacons exist, clients have the option of either aggregating
-all available location EDUs or just the ones referencing a particular
+all available location EDUs into one render or just those referencing a particular
 `beacon_info`.

 Subsequently clients will start sending beacon data EDUs to the new